 2) IT Staffing & Remote Employees

-The number of IT companies is constantly growing, competition between them on the labor market is tightening and the demand for remote employees is growing.
+The number of IT companies is constantly growing and the competition between them on the labour market is tightening and the demand for remote employees is growing.

 According to Google Trends, the popularity of the “remote developer” query is constantly growing.